iterative/dvc.org/content/docs/studio/how-it-works.md

   changes.
 - You can set up your CI/CD actions (e.g. GitHub Actions) to run model training upon the creation of Git commits, tags or pull requests.
 You can use [CML] in your CI/CD actions for continuous machine learning.
-- You can use [DVCLive] in your CI/CD actions to [send live metrics of model training to Iterative Studio][live-metrics-and-plots].
+And you can use [DVCLive] to [send live metrics of model training to Iterative Studio][live-metrics-and-plots].
 - When you
   [register new versions](/doc/studio/user-guide/model-registry/register-version)
   of your ML models or